sjl/.plan/README.markdown

 now, but I really should just learn it.
 Ordered a copy of the new edition of the sysadmin book that I remember being really good from my Dumbwaiter days.
 Hopefully that will be a good reference.

+Finished the FastQC stuff early, so spent a few minutes going through the gnuplot book.
+Random notes:

+* The user config file is `~/.gnuplot` (note the lack of an `rc` suffix).
+* To stop gnuplot from stealing my goddamn focus: `set terminal … noraise`.
+* To show the current value of a setting: `show …`.